qbituniverse/plainkube.dev/README.md

 # Background

-This document has been put together as result of an exciting learning journey which started with `Docker addiction`.
-It then quickly evolved into a spiral of `container orchestration` episodes involving `Docker Swarm` and ultimately `Kubernetes`.
-Finally, `Helm Charts` came in to provide that one-click packaging and software delivery mechanism making these modern technologies combined an extremely powerful cocktail.
+This document has been put together as result of an exciting learning journey which started with `Docker` addiction.
+It then quickly evolved into a spiral of container orchestration episodes involving Docker Swarm and ultimately `Kubernetes`.
+Finally, `Helm` Charts came in to provide that one-click packaging and software delivery mechanism making these modern technologies combined an extremely powerful cocktail.

 Why `plainkube.dev`?
 Reason is that along this discovery and learning journey I came across several architectural paradigms, methodologies, models, approaches and themes.
 There isn't a prescribed way of delivering software end-to-end that one could simply follow - like an instruction manual.

 Hence, I argued earlier that tech these days is a bit of an art.
 What this document is aiming to deliver is a `plain overview` of an end-to-end `Container & Kubernetes` powered solution that worked out very well in several software product implementations.

-In fact, the following 12 chapters on `plainkube.dev` are, hopefully, easy to digest instructions to inspire you to make your `Journey to Production with Kubernetes` a success.
+The following 12 chapters are easy to digest instructions to inspire you to start your `Journey to Production with Kubernetes`.

 # Who should read this document?